 To stay on track and avoid wasting money, wait 3 days before making an unplanned purchase to take the emotion and fear of loss out of the purchase.

 Not renegotiating services.

-You have more power than you think because it costs more to acquire a new customer than it is to retain a new customer.
+You have more power than you think because it costs more to acquire a new customer than to retain a new one.